mmaquer2/what-time-is-it-app/README.md

 # What Time Is It App ?

 ## What is this?
-- this is a single page app that displays the current date and time

-## Why is this?
-- this is a simple boilerplate react app to practice devops skills
+- this is a simple boilerplate react app to practice devops skills that shows the current date and time

 ## How to use this?

+- the project is built around github actions ci/cd
+- github actions ci/cd

 ## Development and Installation